Cohomogeneity-one solitons in Laplacian flow: local, smoothly-closing and steady solitons: Introduction and main results

+\begin{mtheorem}[Local $G$-invariant Laplacian solitons] Consider the $G$-invariant soliton ODE system with a fixed dilation constant $\lambda \in \R$.
+Then the space of solutions to the ODE system that exist on $I \times P$ for some interval $I$ has \begin{enumerate}[left=0em] \item dimension 2 for $G = \Sp{2}$ and $P = \CP^3$. \item dimension 4 for $G = \sunitary{3}$ and $P = \sunitary{3}/T^2$; \end{enumerate} \end{mtheorem}

+\begin{remark} Often it is more relevant to ask how many $G$-invariant solitons there are \emph{up to scale}.
+Because rescaling a soliton also scales the dilation constant (see Remark \ref{rmk:scaling}), Theorem \ref{mthm:local:solitons}(ii) means that the spaces of $\sunitary{3}$-invariant local expanders and local shrinkers up to scale have dimension 4, while (because the space of solitons with fixed dilation constant 0 is already scale-invariant) the space of $\sunitary{3}$-invariant local steady solitons up to scale has dimension 3.
+Similarly, there is only a 1-parameter family of $\Sp{2}$-invariant local steady solitons up to scale. \end{remark}

-For the actions we are considering Cleyton--Swann's work on the structure of cohomogeneity-one~\gtstr s~\cite{Cleyton:Swann} implies that any complete $G$-invariant Laplacian soliton must possess a unique singular orbit, \ie a nongeneric $G$-orbit, which in our cases is necessarily of lower dimension.
+Next we want to understand which of these local $G$-invariant Laplacian solitons extends to a complete Laplacian soliton.
+One aspect of the completeness issue can be studied systematically: the problem of extending a $G$-invariant Laplacian soliton smoothly over a so-called singular orbit, to obtain a local solution defined near the zero section of a vector bundle.
+For the actions we are considering, Cleyton--Swann's work on the structure of cohomogeneity-one~\gtstr s~\cite{Cleyton:Swann} implies that any complete $G$-invariant Laplacian soliton must possess a unique singular orbit, \ie a nongeneric $G$-orbit, which in our cases is necessarily of lower dimension.
 Moreover, the structure of this lower-dimensional singular orbit is determined by $G$: $\CP^2 \cong \sunitary{3}/\unitary{2}$ for $G=\sunitary{3}$ and $\Sph^4 \cong \Sp{2}/\Sp{1} \times \Sp{1}$ for $G= \Sp{2}$.
-To understand which of the local $G$-invariant Laplacian solitons extend to complete Laplacian solitons (which would necessarily be defined on $\Lambda^2_-\CP^2$ or on $\Lambda^2_-\Sph^4$ respectively) our first task is therefore to understand which $G$-invariant Laplacian solitons extend smoothly over the (unique) singular orbit.
+To understand which of the local $G$-invariant Laplacian solitons extend to complete Laplacian solitons (which would necessarily be defined on $\Lambda^2_-\CP^2$ or on $\Lambda^2_-\Sph^4$ respectively) our first task is therefore to understand which of them extend smoothly over the (unique) singular orbit.
 There is a relatively systematic way to understand such so-called smooth closure problems and applying these methods leads to the following result.

 \begin{mtheorem}[Smoothly-closing $G$-invariant Laplacian solitons] Fix any $\lambda \in \R$.